-Visual Studio Code (vscode) is a cross-platform, lightweight editor and became popular in a very short span.
+Visual Studio Code or VSCode is a cross-platform, lightweight editor and became popular in a very short span.
 It provides support for several programming languages.
 It also supports plugin development and there are several community-driven plugins available for it.

-In this tutorial, we will discuss how to install Visual Studio Code on Windows and prepare it for PHP development.
+In this tutorial, we will discuss how to install and prepare Visual Studio Code or VSCode for PHP development on Windows.
 It provides several features for PHP development including IntelliSense, Syntax Highlighting, Bracket Matching, Snippets, Linting, etc.

 Step 1 - Download Visual Studio Code

 We can download Visual Studio from the official download page.
 It provides options for Windows as shown in Fig 1.

 Click on the 64-bit installer option as highlighted in Fig 1.
 All the new systems support 64-bit.
 Choose your option according to system configuration.
 The version 1.37.1 gets downloaded while writing this tutorial.

 In this step, we will install the Visual Studio Code downloaded by us in the previous step.
 Double click the installer to execute it.
 It will ask to accept the License Agreement as shown in Fig 2.

 Accept the agreement and click on the Next Button.
 It asks to choose the installation directory as shown in Fig 3.

 Choose your preferred location and click on the Next Button.
 The installer will ask to configure Start Menu as shown in Fig 4.

 Now click on the Next Button to continue with the installation.
 The next screen provides additional configuration options as shown in Fig 5.